mochatech1725/scholarship-scraper2/docs/ScholarshipTrackerSystemDesign.md

 **⚠️ IMPORTANT**: This document has been updated to reflect the actual implementation state.
 Some features described are planned but not yet implemented.

 **Implemented**:
-- AWS CDK infrastructure with VPC, RDS, DynamoDB, Batch, Lambda
+- AWS CDK infrastructure with VPC, RDS, MySQL, Batch, Lambda
 - 4 web scrapers (CareerOneStop, CollegeScholarship, General Search, GumLoop)
 - Basic AI processing (Bedrock) in 2 scrapers
 - Job orchestration and scheduling
-- Database migration from DynamoDB to MySQL (partially complete)
+- Database migration from DynamoDB to MySQL (complete)
 - Server and client applications (separate repositories)

 **In Progress**:
-- Complete migration from DynamoDB to MySQL
+- Complete migration from DynamoDB to MySQL (completed)
 - Enhanced AI processing across all scrapers

 **Planned**: